-On this day, however, she was jubilant as she spoke about her first year studying accounting and finance at the local Open Polytechnic College.
-She is one of about a dozen women supported through the VOC who are attending the school.
-When she graduates in two years, she hopes to work as a marketing manager for a hotel.
+This day, however, she was jubilant.
+She spoke about her first year studying accounting at the local Open Polytechnic College.
+She is one of about a dozen women supported through the VOC attending the school.
+When she graduates, she hopes to work as a marketing manager for a hotel.

 Nyahok Thok Rueh stood by her sewing machine in a tent and pointed to the clothes she had sewn.
 Some hung on display, others were stacked neatly on tables.

 She smiled, eager to show how her business was succeeding thanks to the loan she received through the Women’s Empowerment Project, operated by the VOC.
 Nyahok wanted others to know that she believed her life was changing.